dhiltonp/hexbright/experiments/power_draw/README.md

 GLED, 9.9<br>
 RLED, 3.8<br>

-The accelerometer adds about .25 milliamps (it can be disabled by commenting out ACCELEROMETER in hexbright.h).<br>

 So, the power consumed with the green led active, with the front led at brightness level 1 is 9.9+8.4=18.3 mA, equivalent to just having the front light on at 100 brightness.

+The accelerometer adds about .25 milliamps and is on by default (it can be disabled by commenting out ACCELEROMETER in hexbright.h).<br>